Registered Education Savings Plans payments, transferring and rolling over Registered Education Savings Plans property

 Transferring RESP property to another RESP

 Most transfers from one RESP to another RESP will have no tax implications.
-This is the case when the transferring RESP and the receiving RESP have the same beneficiary.
+This is the case when the transferring RESP and the receiving RESP have the a common beneficiary.
 There are also no tax implications when a beneficiary under the transferring RESP has a brother or sister (under 21 years of age at the time the receiving plan was entered into, unless the receiving plan is a family plan) who is a beneficiary under the receiving RESP.

 In any other case, transfers can result in an excess contribution.
 This is because the RESP contribution history for each beneficiary under the transferring RESP is assumed by each beneficiary under the receiving RESP.
 We treat each contribution as if it had been made into the receiving RESP.
 In addition, we treat each subscriber under the transferring RESP as a subscriber under the receiving RESP.
 This means that they are liable for any tax on excess contribution.